jvasquel/Old-school-transcriptor/README.md

 # Old-school-transcriptor
  An old school transcription project (before whisper).
-Integrates Wav2Vec to recognize speech with RoBERTa to add punctuation to generated text.
+Integrates Wav2Vec to speech recognition with RoBERTa to add punctuation to generated text.